johndosdos/chatter/README.md

 When visiting, you’ll be prompted to enter a username.
 After that, you’ll join the chatroom and can start sending messages immediately.

 ## Features
-- **Real-Time Messaging**: Messages are sent and received instantly without refreshing the page, powered by WebSockets.
+- **Real-Time Messaging**: Messages are sent and received instantly without refreshing the page.
 - **Persistent Chat History**: Messages are stored in PostgreSQL and loaded when a new user joins.
 - **Simple User Interface**: Clean, minimal UI built with Tailwind CSS.

+## Why did I make this app?
+I wanted to understand how **real-time messaging** works.
+The idea that people can communicate with each other anywhere in the world, in real-time, feels like magic to me.
+This curiousity about the technology behind that magic is what drove me to build this app.

 ## How It Works
 The application uses a modern stack for real-time communication.